Cork–Limerick hurling rivalry

 The Cork-Limerick rivalry is a hurling rivalry between Irish county teams Cork and Limerick, who first played each other in 1893.
 Since the turn of the century, it has come to be regarded as one of the biggest rivalries in Gaelic games.
 Cork's home ground is Páirc Uí Chaoimh and Limerick's home ground is the Gaelic Grounds, with fixtures alternating between the two venues.

-While Cork are the standard bearers in Munster, Limerick have enjoyed success at sporadic intervals -they have won just six All-Ireland titles since 1940 although 5 of these came recently, in 2018,2020,2021,2022 and 2023.
-At All-Ireland level Cork are second on the all-time roll of honour with thirty titles, while Limerick rank in fourth position with twelve All-Ireland titles.
+While Cork are the standard bearers in Munster, Limerick have enjoyed success at sporadic intervals -they have won just seven All-Ireland titles since 1973 although 6 of these came recently, in 2018, 2020, 2021, 2022, 2023 and 2026.
+At All-Ireland level Cork are second on the all-time roll of honour with thirty titles, while Limerick rank in fourth position with thirteen All-Ireland titles.
 On 29 July 2018, the sides met at Croke Park for the first time in the championship in the all Ireland semi-final.
 The counties met on 22 August 2021 in the all Ireland final, also a first.
 Limerick were victorious, scoring 3-32 - an all time record.